Better-HPC/auto-rest/docs/getting_started/deploying.md

         auto-rest --mssql --db-host localhost --db-port 1433 --db-name my_database
         ```

-Auto-REST supports most common database systems out-of-the-box.
+## Using Custom Drivers

-However, users can extend support to additional database systems using third party database drivers.
+Users can extend Auto-Rest to support additional database systems using third party database drivers.
-See the [installation instructions](install.md) for details on installing custom drivers.
+To use an alternate driver, specify the registered driver name at runtime.

 !!! example "Example: Using a Custom Database Driver"